 Information about how to save money on fuel bills, Disabled Facilities Grants and other grants and loans to help you heat your home efficiently.
 Includes details of the local handyperson service.

 Housing standards, improvements, grants and loans

 Response times to enquiries for repairs to your home

-As a consequence of the current pandemic and the exceptionally high demands on our service, we are now experiencing delays of up to 12 weeks in dealing with these enquiries.
+As a consequence of the exceptionally high demands on our service, we are now experiencing delays of up to 12 weeks in dealing with these enquiries.

 Your enquiry will be dealt with in date order, dependent upon the details you provide.
 We will contact you to discuss your concerns, and where deemed appropriate, arrange a site visit.

 Housing standards and funding for home improvements

 Everyone is entitled to live in a home that is warm, has modern facilities and is in a good state of repair.

 Use our online form to enquire about home assistance and to find out if your household is eligible.
 Read our guidance notes about enquiring for assistance [PDF, 94.8Kb]

 Save money and time on fuel bills

 North Lincolnshire Council’s successful collective switching scheme offers you a chance to find a better deal and keep fuel bills as low as possible.
 The scheme has been running since August 2013.
 So far it has saved local households collectively over £100,000 on fuel bills, with average savings of over £250 per household.

 Many residents have highlighted the great savings to be made and how simple the switching process is.
 Collective switching enables households to sign up to a scheme that allows an intermediary to enter an auction with energy companies on their behalf, to secure a discounted energy price.